5 Days in Dubrovnik Itinerary [2025 Update]

 The beach offers a unique experience of sunbathing on the gravel base and a bath with a view of the old town, the city walls and Lokrum island.
 Perhaps it is best place to relax and to reload your empty batteries.

-For two people following the recommended itinerary, you should expect pay as low as 65 Euros per day (with accommodation in a dorm bed in hostel, eating in local taverns and riding the bus or walking) to 200 Euros or more per day if you want to stay at a better hotel, ride taxis and eat at more expensive restaurants.
+For two people following the recommended itinerary, you should expect to pay as low as 100 Euros per day (with accommodation in a hostel or something similar, eating in local taverns and riding the bus or walking).

 I wrote a more in-depth guide to travel prices in Croatia, make sure to check it out as they apply to the popular Dubrovnik too.